-If the Corporation's exploration programs are successful, additional funds will be required in order to complete the development of its properties.
+The Corporation's development programs will require additional funds.
 The only sources of future funds presently available to the Corporation are the sale of additional equity capital or the entering into of joint venture arrangements or other strategic alliances in which the funding sources could become entitled to an interest in the properties or the projects.
 The Corporation's capital resources are largely determined by the strength of the junior resource market and by the status of the Corporation's projects in relation to these markets, and its ability to compete for investor support of its projects.